 State construction assistance

 Due to its age, the school became eligible for state funds for renovation or replacement in 2005.
-With passage of the bond, the district expects to receive $3 million in State Construction Funding Assistance for this project.
+The district expects to receive $3 million in State Construction Funding Assistance for this project.

 Sign up to receive email updates about this project.